midnightmoonrise/2023-24-CompSci-Projects/README.md

-# 2023-24-CompSci-Projects
+# Random Group Generator
-Random projects assigned for computer science class.
+if you want random groups for a group project, why not create your own generator?